 Treatment for Tularemia

 Almost all dogs with tularemia will be given a course of antibiotics.
 It's important that you always finish a round of antibiotics to help prevent resistance.
 If your dog experiences vomiting and/or diarrhea on the antibiotic, let your vet know as they may want to switch to a different antibiotic or add on medications that can help protect your dog's GI tract.
 If your dog has more severe symptoms, more aggressive treatment, including hospitalization and intravenous fluid therapy may be warranted.
-Although tularemia is very treatable, it's important that if you suspect your dog to be infected that you seek treatment immediately.
+In most cases, isolation is required due to the risk of infection spreading to people and other animals.
+Although tularemia is usually treatable, it's important that if you suspect your dog to be infected that you seek treatment immediately.
 If left untreated, tularemia can be fatal.

 How to Prevent Tularemia Infection in Your Dog